- About DCC

 To foster student success, DCC administers placement tests to new students.
 This ensures that students are placed in classes consistent with their current level of academic ability.
 While other tests may be required based on a student's individual needs, the ACCUPLACER test is the primary tool.

-A written, timed test of basic skills developed by the American College of Testing.
-Click ASSET to download sample problems.
+A written, untimed test of basic skills developed by the College Board.
+To prepare for the test, click ACCUPLACER above to download sample problems.

 The Michigan Test of English as a Second Language (ESL)

 This test is an objective test of 100 questions.
 The first 20 questions test listening skills with questions asked on a cassette tape.
 The following 80 questions concern grammar, vocabulary, and reading comprehension skills.
 Students have 75 minutes to complete this test, and it is scored immediately.
 This test is used to determine whether a student is ready to enroll in an English course at Dutchess Community College, and if so, which course is appropriate.